 Using Nutrition Facts in a Non-Obsessive Way

 From pre-performance snacks to post-performance recovery, nutrition education is essential to a dancer’s training.
-But as I’ve discussed previously, dancers must juggle aspects of performance nutrition and meal planning, both of which can hover the realms of diet culture, and still avoid falling into restrictive eating habits.
+But as I’ve discussed previously, dancers must juggle aspects of performance nutrition and meal planning, both of which can hover over the realms of diet culture, and still avoid falling into restrictive eating habits.
 To balance the importance of performance nutrition with the fundamentals of a non-diet lifestyle, we must recognize the tenth principle of intuitive eating: “gentle nutrition.”

 What Is Gentle Nutrition?